The Agent Factory Thesis

 Hiring runs on Claude Managed Agents: the same technology that serves as one engine option also serves as the meta-layer, because its ability to create agents and environments at runtime is what makes workforce expansion a callable capability.

 A word on language.
-Every component in the system is an agent.
-The delegate is an agent.
-The manager is an agent.
+Every component in the system is an agent or a layer of agents.
+OpenClaw is an agent.
+Paperclip is an agent that implements the management layer.
 AI Workers are agents.
 Only AI Workers are workforce — the ones that get hired, assigned, rostered, and retired.
-The delegate and the manager are permanent staff.
+OpenClaw and Paperclip are permanent fixtures of the company; AI Workers are the workforce they coordinate.
 The runtime engines aren't staff at all; they're what the workforce runs on.
 When this thesis says AI Worker, it means the workforce.
-When it says agent, it means anyone in the building — staff or workforce alike.
+When it says agent, it means anyone in the building — fixture or workforce alike.

 Having established the enduring invariants of the Agent Factory, the thesis now turns to the workforce opportunity these invariants unlock.